LFLCH/RobotDSL/README.md

 ### Resources
 #### Documentation
 Learn more about the language syntax by reading its [documentation](documentation/rbs.md) file.

-#### Example files
-Several Example files of valid RobotScript code are located in the ```examples/``` folder.
-They can be used as reference to understand the language and to verify the behavior of the different implemented processes (parsing, compiling, etc.), using the CLI.

 ### Use the Web version